andy-goryachev-oracle/Test/doc/RichTextArea/RichTextArea.md

 - redefining the existing key bindings
 - by adding left and right side paragraph decorators
 - providing custom scroll bars via **ConfigurationParameters**

+The following example illustrates how the basic navigation can be altered to support custom navigation (for example, allowing to jump to the next CamelCase word):

+        richTextArea.getInputMap().registerFunction(RichTextArea.MOVE_WORD_NEXT, () -> {
+            // refers to custom logic
+            TextPos p = getCustomNextWordPosition(richTextArea);
+            richTextArea.setCaret(p);
+        });